dbosak01/libr/README.md

 Normally, R processes data column-by-column.
 The data step allows you to process data row-by-row.
 Row-by-row processing of data is useful when you have related columns, and wish to perform conditional logic on those columns.
-The `datastz  ep()` function allows you to realize this style of data processing.
-It is particularly advantageous when you wish to perform deeply nested conditional logic, as the vectorized R conditionals do not allow you to write deeply nested logic easily.
+The `datastep()` function allows you to realize this style of data processing.
+It is particularly advantageous when you wish to perform deeply nested conditional logic.
 It is also very useful for by-group processing.

 #### Example 1: Simple Data Step